-The consolidated Financial Statements include the College and its subsidiaries, Activate Enterprise Limited, Activate Learning Investments Limited, The Oxford Partnership LLC, Merrist Wood Enterprises Limited (dormant), controlled by the Group.
+The consolidated Financial Statements include the College and its subsidiaries, Activate Enterprise Limited, Activate Learning Investments Limited (dormant), The Oxford Partnership LLC, Merrist Wood Enterprises Limited (dormant), controlled by the Group.
 Control is achieved where the Group has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 The results of subsidiaries acquired or disposed of during the period are included in the consolidated income and expenditure account from the date of acquisition or up to the date of disposal.

 Intra group sales and profits are eliminated fully on consolidation.
-All Financial Statements are made up to 31st July 2022.
-The Oxford Partnership statutory year end is 31st December 2021.
-Non-statutory accounts were made up to 31st July 2022 and consolidated into the Group Accounts.
+All Financial Statements are made up to 31st July 2023.